Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Your Role Will Include:

-Fostering curiosity, critical thinking, and a love for science
+Encouraging curiosity, critical thinking, and problem-solving skills

-Assisting with marking, assessments, and feedback
+Assisting with marking, assessments, and lesson preparation

-Participating in ongoing training and professional development
+Taking part in ongoing professional development and school initiatives

 We're Looking For Someone Who:

-Holds a degree in a science-related subject (e.g., Biology, Chemistry, Physics, Engineering, Biomedical Science)
+Holds a degree in a Science-related subject (e.g., Biology, Chemistry, Physics, Engineering, Biomedical Science)

 Has (or is willing to obtain) an Enhanced DBS on the Update Service